dmagic1304/clocker/README.md

 * considering building backend with aspnet core and frontend with react, watching a video on example build
 * still reaserching the option to combine react and .net in the project
+* reading LHTP lessons on React with NoSql